rmcl/supergsl/docs/source/gsl_vs_supergsl.md

 SuperGSL is inspired by the original Genome Specification Language (See: [Paper](https://pubs.acs.org/doi/abs/10.1021/acssynbio.5b00194) & [Code](https://github.com/Amyris/GslCore)) written by Erin Wilson, Darren Platt and many others at Amyris.

-I refer to the original GSL as *fGSL* because the original gsl is written in F#.
+I refer to the original GSL as *fGSL* because the original GSL is written in F#.

 ### Things I don't like about *fGSL*